oangia/oangia.github.io/README.md

 # Task
 - Main feature, input a paragraph -> response the score of readability
-- Google analytic
+- Fix small detail in formulas
-- Secure for server / only allow request from my web, second only allow limited requests from ip, cookie.
+- Secure for server: only allow limited requests from ip, cookie.
-- Validate, not under 100 characters, back
 - Thêm home, show some ideas
-- Fix small detail in formulas
-- Write test function for API

-Ideas
+Ideas / Spy other
-Title
-Thumbnail
+Title/Thumbnail
 Script

-Spy other

 # Technology
 ## Database